citp/privacy-policy-historical/i/in/ind/independent.co.uk.md

 You may not wish us to share personal details about you with third parties outside Independent.co.uk, or to use your information in the other ways we have described in this privacy policy.

-You can email _[customerservices@independent.co.uk](mailto:customerservices@independent.co.uk)_ at any time to let us know of any objections you may have as to how we use or disclose your data in the ways set out in this privacy policy.
+You can visit our [customer service portal](https://independentnews.zendesk.com/) at any time to let us know of any objections you may have as to how we use or disclose your data in the ways set out in this privacy policy.

 **Message boards, blogs and other public forums**